pvkvicky2000/max-k8s/README.md

 make sure that you allocate at least 400 Mb and auto expand when creating the SQL database make sure that for the user maximo , the default database is maxdb76

-i'm not going to ouline this step as its fairly easy to do this ( its sql server , so its fairly easy , also its outlined here)
+i'm not going to ouline this step as its fairly easy to do this ( its sql server , also its outlined here)
 <br/>
 https://www.ibm.com/docs/en/SSLKT6_7.6.0/com.ibm.mam.doc/pdf_was_sql_wad_install.pdf#%5B%7B%22num%22%3A421%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C166%2C443%2Cnull%5D
 <br/>